 No matter what we think we are saying, in the end what matters is what the guy is hearing.
 As one married man put it starkly: "The male ego is the most fragile thing on the planet.
 Women have this thought that, He's got such a huge ego that I need to take him down a peg.
 No way.
 The male ego is incredibly fragile."

 Your sexual desire for your man profoundly effects his sense of wellbeing and confidence in all areas of his life.
-In the study, an urgent theme emerged.
+In the study, a vital theme emerged.
 Men want more sex than they are getting.
 And what's more, they believe that the women who love them don't seem to realize that this is a crisis, not only for the man, but for the relationship.

 Why on earth is it a crisis?
 After all, a lot of other legitimate needs get in the way, ..like the need for sleep.
 Isn't sex just a biological urge that he really should be able to do without?
 Well, no. For your husband sex is more than just a physical need.
 Lack of sex is as emotionally serious to him as say, his sudden silence would be to you, were he simply to stop communicating with you.
 It is just as wounding to him, just as much a legitimate grievance, and just as dangerous to your marriage.